MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-viewing-and-investigating-alerts-for-dotnetapps.md

     ![Screenshot showing the Application Diagnostics Similar events tab.](./media/om2016-appmonitoring-investigate-appdiag-simevents.png)

 11. On the **Application Diagnostics** page, select the **Related events** tab.
 Related events are events that occurred around the same time as the event you're investigating.
 Related events tell you what else is going on about the same time as the event you're investigating.
-You can increase or decrease the range of time in which other related events occurred relative to the event you are investigating.
+You can increase or decrease the range of time in which other related events occurred relative to the event you're investigating.
 In general, specifying a greater time range shows you more related events.

     **Application Diagnostics Related events allows you to see what other events are occurring about the same time as the event you're investigating.**